 Target information and activities

-Good morning families.
-I have put together a range of resources that I hope will be useful to you to give you some ideas about how to work on your child's focus area at home.
+Here are a range of resources that we hope will be useful to you to give you some ideas about how to work on your child's focus area at home.

 Here are some useful videos to give you extra information about phonics.

 High Frequency words to read and spell

 Encourage early readers to decode a sentence once like a robot first, then read it again to experience reading more fluently.
 Show them how to pause at full stops.
 They will enjoy using voices when reading dialogue.

 Reading is about understanding.
 It is important that children don't read too fast.
 Encourage your child to stop every few lines or at the end of each page and think about what they have just read.

 Ask questions to check your child's understanding ( see KS1 and KS 2 comprehension documents attached).

 When reading with children at any age you can begin to collect words.
 Your child brought home with them a red word book.
 On the top of each page write a letter of the alphabet.
 This is the place to collect new words that your child has found in their reading.
 Talk about the word and its meaning.

 Does it link to any other words we know?